hemisemidemipresent/btd6-modding-tutorial/README.md

 ## Prerequisites

 -  [Visual Studio](https://visualstudio.microsoft.com/) (not Visual Studio code).
 If you are a rich person, use [Rider](https://www.jetbrains.com/rider/) because its better
-- some knowledge of c#, though java is close enough
+- some basic knowledge of c#, though java is close enough

 ## Tips

-It is generally a good idea to start by downloading an existing mod and then modifying it as it will take care of all the references.
-Start by downloading the speedhack for example, fix all the dll references and the paths in the properties file and then compile it with ctrl+shift+b to make sure it works.
+It is generally a good idea to start by downloading an existing mod and then modifying it as it will take care of all the dll references.
+Start by downloading the speedhack for example, fix all the paths of the dll references and the paths in the properties file and then compile it with ctrl+shift+b to make sure it works.

-this video series covers the basics of how to make a mod:
+this video series covers the basics of how to make a mod, although it is a bit outdated:
 [A good tutorial covering the basics of BTD6 Modding](https://www.youtube.com/watch?v=5wXzWSIJm2I&list=PLWFKnf1pcvUuBUrVQouhvhxqOSQRjst7D&index=6)

 these 3 objects have a ton of useful stuff, use visual studio or decompilers to see what's available: